SeifEldinHani/Apps-and-Chats/README.md

 # Instabug backend challenge

-I was promoted to develop an API that enables users to create apps and get an app token by which the user can create chats and send messages.
+I was propmted to develop an API that enables users to create apps and get an app token by which the user can create chats and send messages.
 I had no prior experience with Ruby or Ruby on Rails, so building a project with that scale was kind of challenging, as I tried my best to maintain best practices while being introduced to multiple new technologies.